ms/buildtogether.tech/starting/index.md

     x="fairness"/>); in my experience, they also reduce friction between team members.

-`CONDUCT`
+<span i="CONDUCT file">`CONDUCT`</span>
 :   The project's Code of Conduct, i.e., how people are required to treat one
     another.
 As we'll discuss below, "be polite" or "use your common sense" aren't enough.

-`LICENSE`
+<span i="LICENSE file">`LICENSE`</span>
 :   Describes who can do what with the project materials.
 We discuss various
     licenses below as well.

 ## Code of Conduct

-In order to get the most out of a team, it must do more than *allow* people to
+In order to get the most out of a team, it must do more than allow people to
 contribute: it has to be clear that the teams *wants* contributions.
 Saying "the door is open" is not enough, since many people have painful personal experience of being less welcome than others.
-In order to create a truly welcoming environment for everyone, the project must explicitly acknowledge that some people are treated unfairly in society and actively take steps to remedy this.
-Doing this isn't just compassionate: it essential to making the team more diverse, which makes it more productive <cite>Zhan2020</cite>:
+A project must therefore acknowledge that some people are treated unfairly in society and actively take steps to remedy this.
+Putting a <span i="Code of Conduct">Code of Conduct</span> in place isn't just compassionate: it also makes the team more diverse, which in turn makes it more productive <cite>Zhan2020</cite>:

 -   It reassures people who have experienced harassment or unwelcoming behavior before that this project takes inclusion seriously.